hajians/UQ/README.md

 # Introduction

-This is a software package written in C++ and Python for solving Bayesian inverse problems that occur in the Gas industry, e.g., to identify friction coefficients in gas pipes.
-The flow of the gas in a pipe is modelled using a quasi-linear iso-thermal model, and the gas is subject to the friction.
+This is a software package written in C++ and Python for solving Bayesian inverse problems that occur in the gas industry, e.g., to identify friction coefficients in gas pipes.
+The development of the software package is due to Soheil Hajian, Michael Hintermüller and Nikolai Strogies based on DFG funds under the SFB-TRR 154 (B02 project) and funds from the Einstein Center for Mathematics Berlin through C-SE5 and D-OT1.

+The flow of the gas in a pipe is modelled using a quasi-linear iso-thermal model, and the gas is subject to friction.
 The behavior of the gas is described by its pressure and momentum along the pipe.

-Our task is to obtain statistical properties of the friction coefficient based on finite noisy observation of the pressure drop at both ends of the gas pipe, and a prior knowledge of the friction coefficient.
+The task is to obtain statistical properties of the friction coefficient based on finite noisy observation of the pressure drop at both ends of the gas pipe, and a prior knowledge on the friction coefficient.
 As an example, we assume that the friction coefficient is uniformly distributed in the interval `[0.0,0.5]` while the true value is `0.075`, then the UQ package using Markov-Chain Monte Carlo (MCMC)